 Honorable Mention - Preeti Benedict

-Data Engineer Preeti Benedict (read more about her here) chose to demonstrate application development with a Power BI visualization, integrating C# and Slack using Conduit.
+Data Engineer Preeti Benedict (read more about her here) chose to demonstrate application development with a Power BI visualization, integrating C# and Slack using our accelerator.

 From the judges: “As metrics hit certain thresholds, it would trigger conversations inside of Slack immediately, linking back to the Power BI dashboard, which was absolutely amazing.”